 Initially MARUANI MERCIER's primary programme focused on celebrated American artists from the 1980s who, working within the medium of painting and sculpture, sought to reflect the aesthetic and social concerns of their time.
 Including; Ross Bleckner, Francesco Clemente, Ron Gorchov, Peter Halley, Jonathan Lasker, and Sue Williams.

-Over the years, the gallery has looked to a new generation of artists who, working within different media, also address topical subjects relating to history, politics, the environment, and questions of identity and authorship.
-Amongst these, Radcliffe Bailey, Esiri Erheriene-Essi and Victor Ehikhamenor examine topics surrounding Black history and culture whilst Lyle Ashton Harris looks at societal constructs of sexuality and race.
-Jaclyn Conley's beautiful and nostalgic paintings present a poignant rumination on the social and political concerns of American life, whilst Tony Matelli confronts issues of isolation and impermanence with humour and irony.
-Kate Gottgens creates memory-laden paintings that recontextualize found imagery to explore the seductive tension between nostalgia, beauty, and unease, whereas Æmen Ededéen’s work blends mythology, ancestral memory, and futuristic symbolism.
+Over the years, the gallery has looked to a new generation of artists who, working across diverse media, address topical subjects relating to history, politics, the environment, and questions of identity and authorship.
+Radcliffe Bailey, Esiri Erheriene-Essi, and Victor Ehikhamenor examine themes surrounding Black history and culture, while Lyle Ashton Harris interrogates societal constructs of sexuality and race.
+Jaclyn Conley's beautiful and nostalgic paintings offer a poignant reflection on the social and political concerns of American life, and Tony Matelli uses humour and irony to confront issues of isolation and impermanence.
+Kate Gottgens recontextualizes found imagery in memory-laden paintings that explore the seductive tension between nostalgia, beauty, and unease, whereas Æmen Ededéen fuses mythology, ancestral memory, and futuristic symbolism.
+Von Wolfe draws on historical masters while combining traditional oil techniques with AI-assisted processes, and Pam Glick investigates the interplay of materiality and memory, layering sculptural surfaces to blur the boundaries between personal and collective histories.

 Since 2018, MARUANI MERCIER has been calculating its CO₂ footprint and offsetting it through projects in Malawi, Brazil and Guatemala.
 We are proud to be one of the first carbon neutral galleries in the world.